limweichiang/environment-sensor-otel/README.md

-# environment-sensor-otel
+# Objective

-Personal Raspberry Pi Environmental Sensor, using OTel Collector.
+The primary intention is to monitor for high CO2 concentration in a room, which is suspected to cause poor sleep quality and headaches.

+At the same time, this is also intended as a personal development project to learn IoT data collection using the OpenTelemetry Collector and OpenTelemetry SDKs.

+Grafana Cloud will be used as the observability platform, as the free tier provides ~2 weeks of data retention and visualization.

 # Environment - Development & Operational

-This project is developed and will operate using with the following:
+This project is developed with the following:
+- Sensirion SCD41 Industrial CO2, Temperature and Relative Humidity sensor
 - Raspberry Pi 4B 8GB
 - Ubuntu 24.04.2 LTS (aarch64)
+- Future - The intention is to migrate this to a light-weight (CHEAPER!!!)
+Raspberry Pi W 2, with the Raspberry Pi 4B unit being reclaimed for other work.

 # Setting Up

-Configure the Raspberry Pi to enable I2c at the GPIO
+Configure the Raspberry Pi to enable I2c at the GPIO.
 ```
 ~ $ sudo apt install raspi-config
 ~ $ sudo raspi-config